zaufi/paludis-hooks/README.md

 Supported hooks for autopatch are:
 `ebuild_install_pre, install_all_post, ebuild_configure_post, ebuild_compile_post, ebuild_configure_pre, ebuild_compile_pre, ebuild_unpack_post`.

-This hook is also controlled by this variables in paludis bashrc:
+This hook is also controlled by this variables in paludis' `bashrc`:
   * `PALUDIS_AUTOPATCH_HOOK_DO_NOTHING="yes"` disables all actions of this hook.
   * `PALUDIS_AUTOPATCH_HOOK_NO_WARNING="yes"` mutes annoying warnings about altered packages.